 - Travel Tips: Fill your tank in Girdwood, 40 miles from Anchorage.
 The next service station is in Seward.

-With so many things to do in Seward, there is plenty to fill your time, but a spot well-spent is the Alaska SeaLife Center.
+There is plenty to fill your time with so many things to do in Seward, but a spot well-spent is the Alaska SeaLife Center.
 Spend your afternoon at the center to learn about the marine life and ecosystems of Alaska.
 The center also provides care for injured marine animals and hosts different exhibits and pools featuring Steller's sea lions, Giant Pacific Octopuses, salmon, and king crab.
-The outdoor platform offers a great view of the Resurrection Bay and mountains.
+The outdoor platform offers a great view of Resurrection Bay and the mountains.

 Other fun things to do in Seward: